 When deciding on the name of the hotel, I was debating between the Japanese translation (Neko no Te) or the English translation (Cat's Paw).
 While I ultimately decided on the English translation, I kept the Japanese translation (ねこのて) to use in the graphics.
 I wanted to keep them cutesy and "kawaii", so the main colors I used were white, mint green, and light pink, with a warm brown for text legibility.

 The stationery kit is a very shallow container that contains a room key holder, notepad, and pen (all shown in later images).
-It opens by lifting the cat ears out of the slits, then lifting the other flap from the cat paw-shaped thumb hole.
+It opens by lifting the cat ears out of the slits, then lifting the other flap from the cat-paw shaped thumb hole.

 The welcome kit is a tray that holds six containers of goodies: 2 coffees, 2 teas, and 2 trail mixes.
 The containers are modeled after milk cartons, and they are tied together with yarn.
-The tray has more cat shapes, with the cat ears in the back and the whisker cutouts.
+The tray has more cat shapes, with the cat ears in the back and the whisker cutouts in the front.
 The back side of the tray has the name, address, and logo.
 By removing the goodies, it reveals the tagline along the backside.
 Like the stationery kit, the tray and goodies have the pattern inverted.

 To help with differentiating the goodies from each other, each type has a slight variation on the logo cat: the eyes are turned up on the coffees, turned down on the teas, and the logo cat is unchanged for the trail mixes.